ayoubwe/alx-backend-storage/0x02-redis_basic/README.md

-##The project of 0x02.
-Redis basic
+##The project of 0x02-redis_basic
-my project of 0x02.
-Redis basic in alx
+my project of 0x02-redis_basic in alx programe